Becky139/Battleship/README.md

 Battleship is known worldwide as a pencil and paper game which dates from World War I. It was published by various companies as a pad-and-pencil game in the 1930s and was released as a plastic board game by Milton Bradley in 1967.
 The game has spawned electronic versions, video games, smart device apps and a film.

+### How To Play

+- The player enters their name and jumps straight into the action.
+- The player places their 5 ships on the board.
+- When all ships have been placed on the board the battle begins the player guesses the co-ordinates of the computers ships and the computer guesses where the player placed     their ships.
+- The first to destroy all ships wins the game.

 [Back to top ⇧](#)

 ## UX
 ### Ideal User Demographic